sumcoinlabs/sumcoinj.org/working-with-transactions.md

 ### Direct transfer

 It's possible to send someone money by directly giving them a transaction, which they can then broadcast at their leisure, or further modify.
-These use cases aren't well supported today, but in future may become a common way to use Bitcoin.
+These use cases aren't well supported today, but in future may become a common way to use Sumcoin.

 ### Participation in contracts

-[Contracts](https://en.bitcoin.it/wiki/Contracts) allow for a variety of low trust trades to take place, mediated by the Bitcoin network.
+[Contracts](https://en.bitcoin.it/wiki/Contracts) allow for a variety of low trust trades to take place, mediated by the Sumcoin network.
 By carefully constructing transactions with particular scripts, signatures and structures you can have low-trust dispute mediation, coins locked to arbitrary conditions (eg, futures contracts), assurance contracts, [smart property](https://en.bitcoin.it/wiki/Smart_Property) and many other possibilities.

 You can learn more about this topic in the article [WorkingWithContracts](working-with-contracts).